(Last updated: August 6, 2015; last reviewed: August 6, 2015)

-Didanosine is classified as FDA Pregnancy Category B.
+Didanosine is classified as Food and Drug Administration (FDA) Pregnancy Category B.

 Didanosine is both mutagenic and clastogenic in several in vitro and in vivo assays.
-Long-term animal carcinogenicity screening studies at human exposures of 0.7 to 1.7 times in mice and 3 times in rats have been negative.
+Long-term animal carcinogenicity screening studies of 0.7 to 1.7 times human exposure in mice and 3 times human exposure in rats have been negative.

 At approximately 12 times the estimated human exposure, didanosine was slightly toxic to female rats and their pups during mid and late lactation.
 These rats showed reduced food intake and body weight gains; however, the physical and functional development of the offspring was not impaired and there were no major changes in the F2 generation.